 Criteria Pathways for Eligibility Additional Guidance 1 Income verification (see Section 8.1 item #9 for more information); and Housing and Urban Development's Income Guidelines for verifying area median income (huduser.gov/portal/datasets/il.html) Non-Indian residences on privately owned fee land in Indian Country are not eligible under this expanded definition.
 If the in-holding has multiple owners, at least one owner must be a tribe or tribal member for the project to be eligible.
-2 A resale restriction or an equity sharing agreement, for which the homeowner does not receive a greater share of equity than described in paragraph (2) of subdivision (c) of Section 65915 of the Government Code, with a public entity or nonprofit housing provider organized under Section 501(c)(3) of the Internal Revenue Code that has as its stated purpose in its articles of incorporation on file with the office of the Secretary of State to provide affordable housing to lower income households.
-CPUC Residential Eligibility Map for census tracts with a presumed resale restriction (arcg.is/KLqr1) OR 3 Have reserved funds in the SASH or DAC-SASH programs.
+OR 2 Have completed income-verification as a result of participation in the SASH, DAC-SASH, CARE, FERA, or ESA programs.